dmrub/BrickQuotes/README.md

 mvn clean generate-resources license:add-third-party package tomcat7:run
 ```

-You can modify BrickQuotes's listening port in the `pom.xml`
+You can modify BrickQuotes' listening port in the `pom.xml`
 ```
 <build>
 	...